danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 description: 'How to protect AWS API Gateway endpoints with Lambda and Auth0.'
 ---

+> 'Auth is complicated'.

-Auth is complicated, it can be difficult to reason about and hard to work with.
+It can be difficult to reason about- and hard to work with auth.
 The terminology can be complex as well--terms are sometimes used interchangeably or can be ambiguous.
 Like saying "auth" to refer to both authentication (who are you?) _and_ authorization (I know who you are, but what are you allowed to do?).

 On top of that, it can also be challenging to know when to use what.
 Depending on what you're building and for whom, different auth protocols and strategies might be more suitable or required.